Information for residents visiting town centres

 Follow signs and queuing systems

-Over the coming weeks and months, you’ll see physical changes across the district so we all have more space and feel safe.
-These changes will include a range of practical safety measures including new signs, street markings and temporary barriers.
+If you have visited our town centres, you will have seen physical changes to public spaces, which are designed to give us more space and keep us safe.
+These changes include a range of practical safety measures including new signs, street markings and temporary barriers.

 Please adhere to any social distancing measures implemented, including queueing and one-way systems both inside and outside premises as well as across the public transport network.